Skip to main content

 Animal farming also causes widespread pollution.

-Factory farming is the prime culprit of pollution from animal farms.
-Factory farms house huge numbers of animals.
+Factory farms are the prime cause, because they house huge numbers of animals.
 This means that manure builds up in large quantities.
 EarthJustice reports,

 “An average dairy cow, for example, produces well over 100 pounds of manure a day – more than 200 times what an average human produces.
 A facility with hundreds or thousands of cows can produce the same amount of waste as an entire town, or even a large city.”

 In the US, this waste can be stored in huge, open-air lagoons, often as big as several football fields.
-Slurry and manure stores can leak.
-Liquid manure is then often sprayed on crops.
+These slurry and manure stores can leak, and liquid manure is also often sprayed on crops.
 But sometimes too much is applied to avoid the high cost of transporting the manure off site, or the plants just cannot absorb all the nutrients, meaning that it runs off into waterways.

 More pollution from factory farms than cities

-Just 10 factory farm corporations produce more toxic excrement than the UK’s 10 largest cities, according to new research (Stink or Swim) from the Bureau of Investigative Journalism, Sustain and Friends of the Earth.
+Just 10 factory farm corporations produce more toxic excrement than the UK’s 10 largest cities, according to research from the Bureau of Investigative Journalism, Sustain and Friends of the Earth in 2024.

 The companies, including 2Sisters, Arla, Avara Foods, Cranswick, and Moy Park, have over 144 million animals in production at any one time.
 They are responsible for up to 55,262 tonnes of animal waste per day.